Rajat8151/Face-Recognition-and-Attendance-Project/README.md

 # Steps to do:
 * Code is Done on Pycharm
 * Install Visual Code studio C++ module
-* Intsall all the Libraries
+* Install all the Libraries
+* Install cmake and dlib Libraries as well
 * Change the image storing location according to your requirement.
 * Create an Attendace CSV file